cseanburns/research-notebook/source/_posts/2013-06-24-higher-education-salaries.markdown

 because I'm not yet sure if there's any regularity to this.
 For example, some last names begin with a lower case letter, such as those beginning with *van*.
 But I'm not sure if all these lines indicate a last name that begins with a lower case letter.
-In the Vim code below, the *^\l* searches for all lines that begin with a lower case letter.
+Nor do I know how to write the kind of code that could automate *backing up a line*.
+In any case, the Vim code below, the *^\l* searches for all lines that begin with a lower case letter.

     /^\l